 Afrofuturism movement has evolved into a musical, literary and cultural aesthetic that combines elements of science fiction, historical fiction, fantasy, Afrocentricity, and magic realism.
 It has become a new cultural expression that includes but is not limited to music, art, and even clothing.
 (Gallery Photo Credit: Andre Holmes)

-- Students watch the lecture Sonic Futures: The Music of Afrofuturism and discuss the ideas of George Clinton and how he spread the movement through his music.
+- Watch the lecture Sonic Futures: The Music of Afrofuturism and discuss the ideas of George Clinton and how he spread the movement through his music

-- Students will listen to and explore primary source recordings of radio shows with current radio programming and compare and contrast these programs with current radio shows.
+- Listen to and explore primary source recordings of radio shows with current radio programming and compare and contrast these programs with current radio shows.
 LISTEN: The Electrifying Mojo Rare Moments

-- Student will discuss current cultural movements and identify how they similar to, or different than Afrofuturism.
+- Discuss current cultural movements and identify how they are similar to, or different than Afrofuturism

-- View the Detroit Techno Timeline what events do you think contributed to the evolution of Afrofuturism and Techno in Detroit
+- View the Detroit Techno Timeline and discuss the events that contributed to the evolution of Afrofuturism and Techno in Detroit